ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 market their employer or product/business, and that they have followed the review process.
 An ambassador can request promotion of content in the following ways:

-* Requesting that a tweet/post be retweeted/reposed by the Node.js account on a social media platform.
+* Requesting that a post be reposted by the Node.js account on a social media platform.
 * @-mentioning the nodejs/ambassadors team to ask other ambassadors to repost.
 * Posting a link to the content in the "what's new" issue in nodejs/ambassadors so that it goes out on the news feed.